Turzoxpress/NodeJS-Professional-Training-MongoDB/part_3/readme.md

 ```

-Go to you **package.json** file.
+Go to your **package.json** file.
 Replace current code with the code below:

 ```
 {